DNA-binding protein from starved cells: Description

 Dps also protects the cell from UV and gamma ray irradiation, iron and copper toxicity, thermal stress and acid and base shocks.
 Also shows a weak catalase activity.

 DNA condensation

 Dps dodecamers can condense DNA in vitro through a cooperative binding mechanism.
 Deletion of portions of the N-terminus or mutation of key lysine residues in the N-terminus can impair or eliminate the condensation activity of Dps.
 Single molecule studies have shown that Dps-DNA complexes can get trapped in long-lived metastable states that exhibit hysteresis.
 Because of this, the extent of DNA condensation by Dps can depend not only on the current buffer conditions but also on the conditions in the past.
 A modified Ising model can be used to explain this binding behavior.
+The nucleation of Dps condensation on DNA requires multiple DNA strands close proximity (similar size as Dps).
+For instance, Dps shows higher preference towards supercoiled DNA where two DNA strands are in closer vicinity.